uxdiva/drunkfromdancing/docs/_posts/2019-09-01-loup-garou.md

 # Loup-Garou

 Death lurked in her window--laughing.
 He saw it there; a looming shape in the shadows--taunting her, taunting her.
 In a year she had lost her husband and child.
-Now she sat, surrounded by candle light, sleeping potions in a bottle on the table, and death taunting her.
+Now she sat, surrounded by candlelight, sleeping potions in a bottle on the table, and death taunting her.

 He wanted to take her away from all that death.
 He wanted to show her that there was something lasting, something she could have faith in throughout eternity.
 Death only laughed--a husky tenor laugh--and told him he was a fool and should let her go.

 “She belongs to me, Julian.”
 It bared its teeth with another long laugh.

 He was determined.
 He pushed death aside and walked into the small house.
 The candles created a glow around the table and sofa.
 She sat in the center of the sofa.
-The long dark plaits of her hair were falling and framing her honey brown face.
+The long dark plaits of her hair were falling and framing her honey-brown face.
 She had the bottle in her hands now.
 She lifted it towards her mouth--hands shaking.
-In a flash Julian was across the room.
+In a flash, Julian was across the room.
 He placed his hand over her own, shaking his head no.

 She jumped.
 Dropping the bottle, she jumped away from him.
 He could smell her fright, could read the fear in her mind.
 In her eyes he could see his own face.
 His tanned skin had a strange bluish tone to it, and lineless--not just without wrinkles, but lineless as if his skin was made of porcelain.
 Then there were his eyes, the hazel and black and white, all looked made of glass; not human at all.